Spatchy/Lustrous-Launcher-old/README.md

 Lustrous Launcher is the sleek, simple game launcher, designed to make launching games a more pleasant experience.
 Lustrous Launcher opens quickly and doesn't hang around in the background hogging resources!

-### Version 1.5 Released: A message from Spatchy (THIS IS HUGE!)
+### Version 1.6 Released: A message from Spatchy (Perfecting the 1.5 changes)
-Version 1.5 has just dropped with a search bar, redesigned settings menu and FREAKIN' STEAM LIBRARY INTEGRATION!
-Check out the rest of the changes below!
-Sorry this one took so long, I've had exams but now they're over and I can get back to maintaining the project!
+Version 1.5 introduced a search bar, redesigned settings menu and Steam library integration!
+Steam library importing didn't work as well as intended.
+I've fixed that up and now it should work pretty much flawlessly (it now uses the manifest.acf files to find game IDs and launch `steam://` url shortcuts).
+You can now also edit games by right clicking them in the launcher (this was technically available in v1.5 but it was very crude fragment code that I left in by mistake and didn't talk about). v1.6 is the first version I really feel is fit for gamer consumption, I hope you enjoy this one!

 ### Tutorial
 Online help and a tutorial can now be found [here](https://spatchy.github.io/Lustrous-Launcher/tutorial)

 ### Changelog
+###### 1.6
+- Steam importing should now work flawlessly (No more guessing about exe locations, games are launched through Steam directly)
+- Edit your existing games!
+Right click a game in the launcher to bring up the edit button.
+- New `edit.png` asset added to the assets folder for edit mode
+- A couple of GUI tweaks to make things look a bit nicer (Yes, even better than last time!)
 ###### 1.5
 - Fixed bug that caused the back pannel to appear behind other windows or dissappear altogether
 - Added search bar!
 Press enter to search through your huge game library!